Tenterden - Northiam - Bodiam

 Pullman Car No. 247 'Isle of Thanet'

+Originally named 'Leona' when constructed in 1924 by the Midland Railway Carriage & Wagon Company, 'Isle of Thanet' was part of an order for seven First Class Kitchen Cars and three Parlour Cars, each with 24 covers.
 In 1925 ‘Leona’ was moved by rail to Harwich, enroute to Italy via Paris, for operation by the Compagnie Internationale des Wagons-Lits on services between Milan – San Remo - Nice and Cannes.

 In December 1929, Leona was repatriated and rebuilt at workshops in Birmingham before renaming and entering service as 'Princess Elizabeth' on Golden Arrow and Ocean Liner Express services.

-During World War Two the Car was the car was retained for the use of The Supreme Allied Commander, General Eisenhower, for his Command Train, on loan from Prime Minister Winston Churchill.
+During World War Two the Car was the car was retained for the use of The Supreme Allied Commander, General Eisenhower for his Command Train, on loan from Prime Minister Winston Churchill.
 The Car suffered damage due to enemy action in October 1940 and May 1943 and was utilised during planning for D Day.

 Following the cessation of hostilities, 'Princess Elizabeth' resumed her place in the Golden Arrow, but was rebuilt again in 1947 as a ‘Guards Brake Parlour’ for use in the ‘Devon Belle’ service.
 Renamed 'Isle of Thanet' for use in the ‘Thanet Belle’, she continued to spend much of her time as part of the ‘Golden Arrow’.